Phsphorus/LinuxSubsystemOnAndroid/README.md

 androidctl vol alarm 1-15 -- changes alarm volume

+HALAudio automatically chooses the best buffer sizes for stable, low-latency audio.
+You normally do not need to run HALAudio up or HALAudio down.

 "HALAudio" typed into any terminal will puppet HALAudio

 HALAudio status -- shows status and buffer chosen